Meldexun/Nothirium/.github/ISSUE_TEMPLATE/bug_report.md

 VRAM:

 **Log File**
+Providing a log file is always necessary no matter if the game crashed or not.
+This also means that the crash report is not needed.
-Please use a paste site to upload the log file (for example https://gist.github.com/) and provide the link to the file here:
+Please use a paste site to upload the log file (for example https://gist.github.com/) and provide the link to the file here.